DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 - Varying levels of capabilities depending on the individuals role in the organization
-- Can help fasilitate external attacks
+- Can help facilitate external attacks
-- Motivated by finacial gain, revenge, or carelessness
+- Motivated by financial gain, revenge, or carelessness

 #### Shadow IT
 The use of IT systems devices, software, applications, and services without